kieranjol/IFIscripts/README.rst

 Summary
 -------

-These are Python 2.7 scripts that facilitate collections management workflows within the IFI Irish Film Archive.
-These scripts have been tested in OSX, Windows 7 & 10, Ubuntu 14.04 & 16.04.
+These scriptsfacilitate collections management workflows within the IFI Irish Film Archive.
+These scripts have been tested in OSX, Windows 7 & 10, Ubuntu 14.04 & 16.04 & 18.04.
 They are located here on github: https://github.com/kieranjol/IFIscripts

+They are mostly Python 3.7 compatible but some are still Python 2.7 only.
 Most scripts take either a file or a directory as their input, for example ``makeffv1.py filename.mov`` or
 ``premis.py path/to/folder_of_stuff``.
 (It's best to just drag and drop